-The non-network provider reimbursement amount may be less than the charges billed by the non-network provider.
-If this happens, you are responsible for paying the difference, in addition to any applicable coinsurance and deductible amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy of Coverage.
+If the Surprise billing protections do not apply to a non-network benefit, the non-network provider reimbursement amount may be less than the charges billed by the non-network provider.
+If this happens, you are responsible for paying the difference, in addition to any applicable coinsurance and deductible amount.
 Charges in excess of the non-network provider reimbursement amount do not accumulate to your deductible or out-of-pocket maximum.